Help With a Consumer Proposal

 A consumer proposal is considered a formal offer to your creditors.
 You want to pay off your debt, but you need your creditors to help you before the debt grows unmanageable.

-All payments to your creditors will occur through the bankruptcy trustee, who will act as an intermediary.
+All payments to your creditors will occur through the licensed insolvency trustee, who will act as an intermediary.
 The trustee will then use this money to pay off what you owe.

 Other Benefits of A Consumer Proposal